kyuhyoung/openvslam/README.md

  make
  make install
  ```
- * If error message saying "some shared library with extension so files are missing", just find and copy the so files into the apporopriate directory.
+ * If error message saying "some shared library with extension so files are missing", copy the so files into the apporopriate directory if you can find them using "find / -name ~~~ ".
+Otherwise, try to install using apt install.

 Please see [**Installation**](https://openvslam.readthedocs.io/en/master/installation.html) chapter in the [documentation](https://openvslam.readthedocs.io/).